jeremywhuff/rp/README.md

 Check out [the tutorial](https://medium.com/@jeremywhuff/950a10c3c31f) for more.

-### UNDER DEVELOPMENT - I expect to have a stable version in a couple of weeks.
-This README will be updated as progress is made.
+### UNDER DEVELOPMENT - I expect to have a first-release version shortly.
+This README will be updated.